ToofDerling/CbzMage/README.md

 CzbMage is a comic book converter.
 It aims to do exactly two things:
 1. **Convert azw files to nice cbz files**, ready to read in your favorite cbz reader.
 Azw files just like the ones found in Kdl for PC (or Mac).
 Also, if CbzMage finds a matching azw.res file it will **merge in any HD images found for the highest possible quality**.
-Comic title and publisher will be read from the azw file, running CbzMage in scan mode will allow you to edit the values before the conversion.
+Comic title and publisher will be read from the azw file and running CbzMage in scan mode will allow you to edit the values before the conversion.
 **All of this works fully in [CbzMage Version 0.10](https://github.com/ToofDerling/CbzMage/releases/tag/v0.10).**
 2. Convert pdf files to high quality cbz files.
 This does not work yet.